dina-heidar/aws-cdk/README.md

 ## IMPORTANT
 The deployed RDS in this project is used for caching and is being deployed for testing purposes ONLY.
 In a production scenario, this is not be ideal, please use elastic cache or something like Redis that is specifically used for  caching.
 The RDS was used here to show how a RDS could be deployed using CDK and how to set security groups with the ECS tasks.

 The same RDS was re-used again in the ECS-Anywhere stack also for testing purposes instead of setting one up on-prem.
 In an on-prem production scenario, a caching database should be close to the application (container).

+The RDS was placed in a public subnet, in a production scenario it should reside in the private subnet with a NAT deployed in thr public subnet for access.
+A lambda could also be written in CDK for database seeding.

+The focus of this POC was to provision ECS containers in the cloud and on-premuse.

 ## ECS hosted on AWS